stoeckley/Eat-Static/README.md

 [(or> integer? keyword?) x]

-;; use the "t" function (for "type") to use the same keyword ;; type specified available in the arg vector:
+;; use the "t" function (for "type") to use the same keyword ;; type specifier available in the arg vector:

 [(or> (t :i) (t :k)) x]